Dominic-studios/.github/profile/README.md

 ### 📱 **Mobile Development**

-At **Dominic Studios**, we don’t just develop apps—we create **experiences**.
-Check out our best mobile projects that are changing the way people interact on their phones.
+I don’t just develop apps—I create **experiences**.
+Check out my best mobile projects that are changing the way people interact on their phones.

 #### 1. **WorkWise-FreeLancing-Application-Using-Kotlin**
    - A **freelancing app** built with **Kotlin**, connecting freelancers and clients for easy collaboration and task management.
 Perfect for the modern gig economy.